Applied Evolutionary Anthropology Lab

 Research Fellow, MUHAS.

-Alex is interested in sexual and reproductive health, masculinities, health systems and policy.
+Alex is interested in sexual and reproductive health and masculinities.
 He has led several of our studies on the social learning of gender roles.

 Dunstan Matungwa